-In November 2019, the IPAC issued two positive decisions on appeals challenging the detention based on article $9\Sigma T$ (2)( $\delta$ ) of the Refugee Law.
-420 In both decisions, the Court mentioned the lack of assessment of any objective criteria that would justify the applicant's detention.
+In November 2019, the IPAC issued two positive decisions on appeals challenging the detention based on article $9\Sigma T$ (2)(δ) of the Refugee Law.
+505 In both decisions, the Court mentioned the lack of assessment of any objective criteria that would justify the applicant's detention.
 The Court also held that there needs to be an individualised assessment of the subjective criteria of each case, before issuing a detention order.
 In G.N. v.
 The Republic, the Court mentioned that the authorities "did not even bother" to examine any alternative measures to detention and held, therefore, that the principle of proportionality was not taken into consideration.
 It ordered the immediate release of the applicant with reporting conditions to the authorities three times per week.
 In T.E.V. v. the Republic, the Court stressed the need to provide a specific justification for each detention order issued and also made a reference to the need to take the proportionality and necessity principle into consideration for every detention order issued by the CRMD.

 In early 2021, in B.F. v.
-The Republic, regarding an asylum seeker who had recently entered the country and was detained under the Refugee Law, the IPAC took into account that the applicant had applied for asylum before he was never notified of any deportation orders against him and therefore the justification that he had applied just to frustrate the return procedures was unfounded.
+The Republic case,506 regarding an asylum seeker who had recently entered the country and was detained under the Refugee Law, the IPAC took into account that the applicant had applied for asylum before he was never notified of any deportation orders against him and therefore the justification that he had applied just to frustrate the return procedures was unfounded.
 The Court also rejected the Attorney General's position that the applicant had enough time to apply for asylum before he was apprehended by the police, since the applicant had entered the Republic and immediately attempted to travel to the U.K on forged travel documents in order to apply for asylum there.
-The Court also took into consideration that the authorities did not initiate the examination of his asylum application while he was serving a prison sentence for using forged documents but only 10 months later while in detention.
-Furthermore, the Court also found that the assessment of whether to detain the applicant was problematic and that disproportionate weight was given to certain facts of the case, therefore the necessity and proportionality element was not satisfied.
-Finally, the Court found that instead of examining any alternatives to detention, the authorities decided to impose detention as a first instead of a last resort.
+Furthermore, the Court took into consideration that the authorities did not initiate the examination of his asylum application while he was serving a prison sentence for using forged documents, but only 10 months later, while in detention.
+The Court also found that the assessment of whether to detain the applicant was problematic and that disproportionate weight was given to certain facts of the case, therefore the necessity and proportionality